-Reporting hate crimes or bias incidents: If you believe that you are the victim of a hate crime or have been physically threatened, or if you believe you have witnessed a hate crime or have witnessed someone being physically threatened, whether on or off campus, call 9-1-1 or Campus Security.
+Reporting hate crimes: If you believe that you are the victim of a hate crime or have been physically threatened, or if you believe you have witnessed a hate crime or have witnessed someone being physically threatened, whether on or off campus, call 9-1-1 or Campus Security.
 You may make this call anonymously.
 Campus Security is available by calling 651-290-6330 or 612-224-8763.
-Bias incidents should be reported to Campus Security or to Christine Szaj, Title IX Coordinator at 651-290-6362; Lynn LeMoine, Assistant Title IX Coordinator and Dean of Students at 651-290-7668; Director of Human Resources at 651-290-6322; the Vice Dean, Academic and Faculty Affairs; or the President and Dean.